usmansbk/blog-draft/markdowns/redux.md

 });
 ```

-Doing this will prevent our UI code from directly accessing our state tree.
-All interactions with the state will be done via the store object methods.
+Doing this will prevent our UI code from directly accessing our state tree, and all interactions with the state will be done via the store object methods.
 Keeping the state and view code loosely coupled.

 ### Updating the State (OOP Approach)

 Now, we need away to update our state.
 Based on our application requirements, we should be able to do the following:

 - Add a Todo item
-- Delete an Item
+- Delete a Todo item
-- Toggle completed todo
+- Toggle completed Todo

-By following good OOP practice, we can create methods to handle each action.
+By following OOP practice, we can create methods to handle each action.

 ```js
 function createStore() {